Uncertainty in AI-driven Monte Carlo simulations: Noise Penalty Method Heuristics.

-In this section, we provide the derivation of the noise penalty method as given by Ceperley and Dewing \cite{Ceperley_1999}.
-Note that in the original derivation, it is assumed that when a move from \(\phi\) to \(\phi'\) is proposed, the estimate of the energy difference has a Gaussian error with zero mean and standard deviation \(\sigma\), independent of \(\phi\) and \(\phi'\).
-Actually, the same result holds for a more general case where \(\sigma = \sigma(\phi, \phi')\).
-In our implementation, we estimate the standard deviation empirically, and it depends on \(\phi\).
+In this section, we provide an informal derivation of the noise penalty method as given by Ceperley and Dewing~\cite{Ceperley_1999}.
+Note that in the original derivation, it is assumed that when a move from $\phi$ to $\phi'$ is proposed, the estimate of the energy difference has a Gaussian error with zero mean and a standard deviation $\sigma$, independent of $\phi$ and $\phi'$.
+The same result, however, holds in the more general case where the standard deviation depends on $\phi$ and $\phi'$, i.e., $\sigma = \sigma(\phi,\phi')$.
+In our implementation, the standard deviation is estimated empirically and depends on $\phi$.

-Our goal is to derive the modified acceptance probability \( p_{\text{acc}}(dS^{\text{RCNN}}, \phi, \phi') \), based on the RCNN estimate \( dS^{\text{RCNN}} \) of the true energy difference \( dS \).
+Our goal is to derive the modified acceptance probability $p^{\rm PEM}_{\text{acc}}(\phi,\phi')$, based on the RCNN estimate $dS^{\text{RCNN}}$ of the true energy difference $dS$.
 This probability must satisfy the detailed balance condition \textbf{on average}: